Tests

 -

-Each step has an action, which is a command that tells Doc Detective what to do.
+Each step can perform an action, which is a command that tells Doc Detective what to do.
 Actions can have additional properties that further define the action.

 - checkLink: Check if a URL returns an acceptable status code from a GET request.